19th August, 2021

-The Construction (Design and Management) Regulations (CDM) say that clients must allow sufficient time for each stage of the project, but how much time should be allowed to comply with this duty?
+The Construction (Design and Management) Regulations (known as CDM) apply to all construction projects.
+And they say that clients must allow sufficient time for each stage of the project.
+Allocating sufficient time is so important it is the first legal duty of the client under CDM 2015.
+But how much time should be allowed to comply with this duty?

-This 'sufficient time' is known as the CDM planning period, because in the old 2007 version of the CDM regulations it was referred to as the "minimum amount of time before the construction phase which will be allowed to the principal contractor for planning and preparation for construction work".
+This sufficient time is known as the CDM planning period, because in the previous 2007 version of the CDM regulations it was referred to as the "minimum amount of time before the construction phase which will be allowed to the principal contractor for planning and preparation for construction work".
 In other words, the time allocated to plan and prepare for the work.

 Research by the HSE has shown that unrealistic deadlines are a large contributor to the level of risk on site.
 This is why the CDM regulations require the allocation of time to plan the work, and why when a construction project is notified to the HSE, they will ask for details of the planning period.